The Different Types of Pronouns in German

-So let’s go over the various pronouns in German that are used to make talking more efficient.
+So, let’s go over the various German pronouns that are used to make talking more efficient.

 Don’t worry if things are not fully clear yet.
 When you work with my online German courses, such things will be introduced to you bit by bit and everything will become clear as you go.

-How pronouns in German are different from those in English:
+How pronouns in German are different from English pronouns:

 Take a look at these examples:

-A. Du siehst gut aus.
-You are looking good. ← addressing a single person that one is acquainted with
+A. Du siehst gut aus. – You are looking good. ← addressing a single person with whom one is acquainted

-B. Sie sehen gut aus.
-You, Sir/Madam are looking good. ← addressing a single person that one is not acquaintant with.
+B. Sie sehen gut aus. – You, Sir/Madam are looking good. ← addressing a single person that one is not acquainted with.

-C. Er sieht, dass sie gut aussehen.
-He sees that they look good. ← addressing at least 2 people indirectly that are not involved in the discussion, independently of whether one is acquaintant with them or not.
+C. Er sieht, dass sie gut aussehen. – He sees that they look good. ← addressing at least 2 people indirectly that are not involved in the discussion, independently of whether one is acquainted with them or not.

 Now that you got an overview, let’s take a deeper look.